 Drive from Molde to Mordalsvågen (10 minutes drive), where you take the ferry over to the Otrøya Island.
 Or you can join a roundtrip by bus, “Bus to Hike”, from Molde to Midsund and Midsundtrappene Trails.

 From the Ferry Quay at Otrøya, drive towards Midsund, approximately 10 minutes drive to the parking place at Rakvåg on the north side of the island where this epic hike starts.
-On this hike, you walk on the longest stairway in Norway, 2200 steps (two kilometer long stairway) in stone.
-Fantastic view towards the Atlantic Coast and the Atlantic Ocean.
+On this hike, you will walk on the longest stairway in Norway, 2200 steps (two kilometer long stairway) in stone up to Mt Rørsethornet.
+From the trail/stairs and from Mt Rørsethornet, where the stairway ends, there is a fantastic view towards the Atlantic Coast and the Atlantic Ocean.